 Knock and the door will be opened.
 Here it is.

 I am learning here not to overlook simple or common something.
-Everything is created for reason and has something special of their own.
+Everything is created for reason and has something special of its own.

 About this time when you read this article, I am on my journey to explore the other part of the world.
 I want to peek through each of the tubes and see what’s out there that I have not seen.
 I am thankful that I have the opportunity to do so and one item can be checked from my bucket list in the end.